cocart-headless/cocart-example-package/README.md

 ## Main directories and files

 - `cocart-example-package.php` - The main plugin file.
 ONLY used when using this package as a plugin!
-- `includes/class-cocart-example-package.php` - The package class requires 1 static methods;
+- `includes/class-cocart-example-package.php` - The package class requires 1 static method;
   - `init` - Init your package.
 If it needs to hook into WordPress, do so here.